vfyjxf/NotEnoughEnergistics/README.md

 ## Features

-- Automatically switch the mode of PatternTerminal
+- Automatically switch the mode of PatternTerminal.
 - If an item is a probability output, then nee will not transfer it.
-- Combine like stacks in processing patterns
+- Combine like stacks in processing patterns.
+- Support Processing Pattern Terminal(4 -> 16 mode).

 ## Compatible Modslist as followed：